 U.S. airports and major airlines report that they are following CDC guidelines for sanitizing public interfaces: cleaning with disinfectant all check-in kiosks, ticket counters, gate seating — among other frequently touched areas — multiple times a day, and providing hand sanitizer throughout ticket and boarding areas.
-Many also require passengers to wear masks from the check-in counter through deplaning.

 The TSA is asking travelers to use enhanced precautions during airport screening, including putting personal items such as wallets, phones and keys into carry-on bags instead of plastic bins, and staying 6 feet from others waiting in line.
-TSA officers are required to wear masks and gloves, and to change gloves after a passenger pat-down, and travelers are encouraged to wear masks as well.
+TSA officers are required to wear masks and gloves, and to change gloves after a passenger pat down, and travelers are encouraged to wear masks as well.

 And note that you now have until Oct.
 1, 2021, before you’ll need a security-enhanced Real ID instead of a regular driver’s license in order to get through airport security.
 The deadline was delayed a year.